 - Multi-factor authentication

 - Behavioral threat detection, such as unusual amounts of downloads and suspicious email activity

 - Setting DLP rules for files that contain sensitive information and automating remediation when a user is attempting to share that information improperly

 School districts are required to comply with federal, and in many cases state, data loss prevention regulations.
 The problem that school IT teams are facing is that they are trying to secure cloud-based information systems with network-based security solutions.
 Cloud-based Google Workspace data loss prevention and data loss prevention for Microsoft 365 require a different layer of cybersecurity infrastructure than traditional on-prem network servers and software.

 Beyond compliance, data breaches and student data privacy are inextricably linked.
 Simply put, there is no student data privacy when that data is breached.
-Districts need to focus on and fund data loss prevention methods that are meant for the information technology that they are currently using, not just the software or tools they used in the past.
+Districts need to focus on and fund data loss prevention software that is meant for the technology that they are currently using, not just the software or tools they used in the past.